► New Alpine A390_β unveiled

 Think crossovers and SUVs all look the same?
 Boxy, big and a little too much?
 Well, the deep thinkers in Dieppe are here to shake things up with the new Alpine A390_β – a thinly veiled conceptual look ahead to next year’s production crossover that deigns to take the best bits of the A110 sports car and transfer it to more everyday family life.

-It sounds a tall order, but here’s the proof: the concept car that will be unveiled at next week’s 2024 Paris motor show.
+It sounds a tall order, but here’s the proof: the concept car that’s been unveiled at the 2024 Paris motor show.
 The Alpine A390_β is an all-electric fastback that aims to rewrite the definition of sporting, coupe-influenced crossovers that’ve become modestly popular since the BMW X6 created the genre back in 2007.

 It’s roughly the length of an Audi Q6, at 4.7 metres long, but it’s worth observing the lower ride height; at just 1.5m tall the Alpine crossover is treading a much sportier dynamic.